 Modern anime makes me feel resentful, but my distaste isn’t permanent.
 I want the magical era back, with its originality, character depth, and story.

 What do you think?
-Is the quote “Anime was a mistake” true?
+Is the quote “Anime was a mistake” is true?

 Credits: Links to the Image sources in order of appearance